cloudlinux/cloudlinux-doc-test/docs/single/manager/README.md

     # yum update lvemanager
     ```
     </div>
 3. X-Ray will be activated on all your servers during 4 hours.
-You will see the X-Ray tab in the LVE Manager UI.
+You will see the X-Ray tab in the CloudLinux Manager UI.

 4. For instant activation, run the following command: